Barcelona Practice 3: Vettel peaking at the right time

 12 May, 2012

-May 12 (Apex) World champion Sebastian Vettel flirted with the top of timing screens in FP1 and FP2, but in the final free practice of the Spanish Grand Prix weekend the Red Bull driver was fastest and appears to be peaking at exactly the right time while McLaren, Lotus and Mercedes struggled with various issues, while midfield teams Sauber and Williams showed impressive pace.
+May 12 (GP247) World champion Sebastian Vettel flirted with the top of timing screens in FP1 and FP2, but in the final free practice of the Spanish Grand Prix weekend the Red Bull driver was fastest and appears to be peaking at exactly the right time while McLaren, Lotus and Mercedes struggled with various issues, while midfield teams Sauber and Williams showed impressive pace.